coniferconifer/ESP32_MAX30102_simple-SpO2_plotter/ESP32_MAX30102_simple-SpO2_plotter-BLE/README.md

 red = particleSensor.getFIFOIR();
 ir = particleSensor.getFIFORed();
 ```
   is used in my code.
-If you have Sparkfun's MAX30105 breakout board , try to
+If you have Sparkfun's MAX30105 breakout board , try #define MAX30105
-  correct these lines.